chityala-bhavani-chary/chityala-bhavani-chary/README.md

 **Overview**

-Scraped used-car listings and performed exploratory data analysis to identify pricing trends and market insights.
+Scraped used-car listings and performed exploratory data analysis to uncover pricing trends and market insights.

 **Tools Used**